pimcore/pimcore/doc/Development_Documentation/18_Tools_and_Features/17_Application_Logger.md

             'fileObject'    => $fileObject,
             'relatedObject' => $myObject,
             'component'     => 'different component',
-            'source'        => 'Stack trace or context-relevant information' // if empty, gets automatically filled with class:method:line from where the log got executed
+            'source'        => 'Stack trace or context-relevant information' // optional, if empty, gets automatically filled with class:method:line from where the log got executed
         ]);
     }
 }